vacp2p/rfc/specs/waku/v2/waku-relay-security-analysis.md

 ## Anonymity
 We classify anonymity into the following categories:

-### Message Author Anonymity
+#### Message Author Anonymity
 This propery indicates that no adversarial entity is able to link a published `Message` to its origin i.e., the peer.

-### Topic Subscriber Anonymity
+#### Topic Subscriber Anonymity
-Topic Anonymity stands for the inability of any adversarial entity from linking between a peer to its subscribed topic IDs.
+This feature stands for the inability of any adversarial entity from linking between a peer to its subscribed topic IDs.

 ## Authenticity